-HRTS 4390 (3), 4391 (3).
+HRTS 4391 (3).
 SPECIAL TOPICS IN HUMAN RIGHTS ABROAD.
-Travel abroad to designated countries to research and write about human rights situations and violations through interaction with educational, governmental, and nongovernmental representatives; human rights activists; and survivors of human rights violations.
+Students travel abroad to designated countries to research and write about human rights situations and violations through interaction with educational, governmental, and nongovernmental representatives; human rights activists; and survivors of human rights violations.